 For more information on DePauw's 167th Annual Commencement, click here.

-The 2006 commencement committee is comprised of seniors Zach Adams, Elise Balzer, Caleb Beasley, Ruben Cardoso Jr., Jenna Dahman, Matt Ehinger, Miriam Grays, Vincent Greer, Griselda Guerrero, Nellie Henderson, Damyanna Mendoza, Dan Price, Ryan Randolph, Robert Schoch, Ashley Sewell, John Stephens, Rebecca Thompson; faculty members Caroline Gilson, Kerry Pannell and Kevin Kinney; and staff member Greg Dillon.Back
+The 2006 commencement committee is composed of seniors Zach Adams, Elise Balzer, Caleb Beasley, Ruben Cardoso Jr., Jenna Dahman, Matt Ehinger, Miriam Grays, Vincent Greer, Griselda Guerrero, Nellie Henderson, Damyanna Mendoza, Dan Price, Ryan Randolph, Robert Schoch, Ashley Sewell, John Stephens, Rebecca Thompson; faculty members Caroline Gilson, Kerry Pannell and Kevin Kinney; and staff member Greg Dillon.Back